-• If you have both Call Recording and Usage Manager access permissions, the Main page appears.
+If you have both Call Recording and Usage Manager access permissions, the Main page appears.
 The Main page provides options for viewing and scheduling reports and for accessing call recordings.
+Click Access Recordings.
+You are taken to the Call Recording page.